sarrus1811/WRAP/README.md

 Windows Reverse-engineering and Analysis Platform.
 Scripts for setting up a reverse engineering system on Windows 11.
-Thanks to [arkbtw](https://github.com/arkbtw) for helping with winget.
+Thanks to [arkbtw](https://github.com/arkbtw) for helping with winget related technicalities.